galaxyproject/planemo/README.rst

 ToolFactory
 ---------

-Planemo will load and run the `ToolFactory <https://github.com/fubar2/toolfactory>`__ if you would like to try using the Galaxy GUI to fill in forms that will generate new Galaxy tools and test them with Planemo.
+Planemo can serve the `ToolFactory <https://github.com/fubar2/toolfactory>`__ on `http://localhost:9090`

 ::

   $ planemo tool_factory --galaxy_root /galaxy_central --extra_tools ./mytools

+The ToolFactory works like other Galaxy tools, using the Galaxy GUI to fill in a form that will generate a new Galaxy tool and test it with Planemo.
+Sample data file inputs should be uploaded to the working history before starting the ToolFactory.
+These are needed to create a test as part of the new generated tool archive.
+Galaxy as an integrated development environment is possible but clumsy for anything other than relatively simple tools.
+Conda packages can be used or a script can be provided for a scripting language interpreter.
+The command line for the package or script is made up from the input files needed and the output files generated, plus any number of other command line parameters with argparse or positional style formatting.
+The number of files and parameters is limited only by your patience with the GUI.
+A toolshed ready archive is produced in the history containing a test based on the sample inputs and parameter settings provided on the form.
+Note that tools are normal Galaxy tools and are provided as archives ready to upload to a toolshed.

 The optional `--galaxy_root` pointing to a Galaxy source code directory will save time downloading a new copy each time it is run.
 The optional `--extra_tools` can be a path containing any tools you have previously built if you